ResourcesLearn

 The Rise of Inflation and How Bitcoin Can Help

-Due to its deflationary nature, Bitcoin presents a promising solution to mitigating the negative effects of inflation and lessening economic inequality.
+• Due to its deflationary nature, Bitcoin presents a promising solution to help mitigate the negative effects of inflation and help lessen economic inequality.

 Why Has There Been Higher Than Average Inflation in North America?